Chalta/Zeitgeist/README.md

  *   Edit the crontab entries to match your own service times and service type IDs.
 Example entries are provided.
 There are many helpful websites for [designing](https://crontab.guru/) and [validating](http://cron.schlitt.info/) crontab schedules.
  *   Note: Only schedule the rpi-HDMI script if you wish to turn off the monitor at certain times of day.

-12. Activate the built-in systemd software and hardware watchdog to automatically reboot the Pi if hung.  [[Ref]](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=147501)
+12. Activate the built-in systemd software/hardware watchdog to automatically reboot the Pi if hung.  [[Ref]](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=147501&p=972709#p972709)

   *  [Uninstall the watchdog package if coming from versions prior to Zeitgeist 0.9.](https://github.com/Chalta/Zeitgeist/blob/0.9/patch.md)
   * `sudo nano /etc/systemd/system.conf`